stepsal/pattern_pieces/README.md

 # pattern_pieces

+'''
 Pattern Pieces art generation script written in Python.
 Creates an image from a number of input images.
 A random square of BLOCK_SIZE is take from each input image cyclically until the NO_OF_PIECES is reached.
-Output Image is created by cycling and pasting through these pieces.
+Output Image is created by pasting these pieces cyclically
+'''.

 ## Usage